What is Direct Method?

 Activities of Direct Method Teaching in a Language Classroom

-· Then teacher introduces the correct use of new element in sentence.
+- Then teacher introduces the correct use of a new element in a sentence.

 - Teacher makes an example of that element in a sentence or in a phrase.